 Louise is currently the Interim Head of Conservation at Tate.
 Her substantive role is the Conservation Manager, Time-based Media.
 In this role she is responsible for the strategic direction, development and delivery of all aspects relating to time-based media conservation at Tate.
 This requires working across a wide range of projects and programmes: exhibitions, displays, acquisition, loan-outs and collection care initiatives.
 She has been developing how performance artworks in Tate’s permanent collection are documented and conserved, through the project ‘Documentation and Conservation of Performance at Tate (2016-2021)’.
 Louise has shared the knowledge developed through this project via lectures, presentations and academic publications.
 She has also been part of the wider project team for ‘Reshaping the Collectible: When Artworks Live in the Museum (2018-2021)’, with a focus on two case studies; one focusing on Tony Conrad and the second focusing on Replication.

-Pip Wallis is Curator, Contemporary Art, NGV where she has curated projects by Hito Steyerl, Helen Maudsley, Simone Forti, Camille Henrot and Adam Linder.
+Pip Wallis is Senior Curator at Monash University Museum of Art (MUMA).
+Prior to joining MUMA Pip was Director of Programs at Callie's, Berlin and Curator, Contemporary Art, National Gallery of Victoria where she curated projects by Hito Steyerl, Simone Forti, and Adam Linder.
 She was previously Managing Editor, X-TRA Contemporary Art Quarterly Los Angeles; curator in residence, Chisenhale Gallery London; and Curator, Gertrude Contemporary.
-Pip is on the exhibition committee of West Space, a member of Matter in Flux, and publishes regularly.
+Pip is a member of Matter in Flux, and publishes regularly.

 Zoe Theodore is an independent curator, producer and writer based in Sydney, Australia.
 She regularly works with Shelley Lasica and Amrita Hepi, producing work at various institutions across Australia including the Artspace, Sydney; the Immigration Museum, Melbourne and Gertrude Contemporary, Melbourne.
 She was the Co-Editor of Dissect Journal's third issue and has held professional roles at Anna Schwartz Gallery, Melbourne; Australian Centre for Contemporary Art, Melbourne; and MoMA PS1, New York.
 She is a current PhD candidate at the University of New South Wales, researching the relationship between performance, choreography and the museum.